 All students must submit an application for the respective degree to be awarded.
 It is the responsibility of the student to submit an online application for degree by the specified date.
-To submit an online application for degree go to www.louisville.edu and log on to ULink.
-Go to "Student Services", then "Registration/Student Records" and then "Degree Application".
-When you have completed the form, just click on "submit".
 Students are strongly urged to request a preliminary degree audit prior to their final semester so that any deficiencies in degree requirements can be identified early.